rhagenson/sembio-go/CONTRIBUTING.md

 Contributing
 ============

-It's good to hear that you want to contribute to `bio-go`!
+It's good to hear that you want to contribute to `sembio/go`!

-There are a number of ways to contribute to `bio-go`, but currently all contributions are triaged through [Issues](https://github.com/bio-ext/bio-go/issues).
-(This is likely to change as more people require more from `bio-go`)
+There are a number of ways to contribute to `sembio/go`, but currently all contributions are triaged through [Issues](https://github.com/sembio/go/issues).
+(This is likely to change as more people require more from `sembio/go`)

 - [Contributing](#contributing)
   - [Feature request](#feature-request)